sddiproject/deia-best-practices-wg/README.md

 - _link to mailing list_
 - _slack channel_
 - _any other channels_
-...

 ## Meetings

 See the [SDDI public calendar](https://lists.sddiproject.org/calendar).
-This WG meets _meeting day/time and frequency_.

-_provide the conference call details_

-## In-person meetings

-_list if applicable, or skip if not_
+This WG meets intermittently as needed.
+Meetings will be announced on the SDDI mailing list.

 ## Meeting notes

-Meeting notes, recordings, and any presentations made during WG meetings are available [here](meetings).
+Meeting notes, recordings, and any presentations made during WG meetings are available [here](https://docs.google.com/document/d/1P6eIna3e7f_OcqVjVWV2wb2qtMqgC-vxK52i9nMJ2oE/edit#).